rirefat/devscripts/docs/key-differences-es5-es6.md

 **Key difference:** Arrow functions do not have their own this context.
 They inherit this from the surrounding code, making them ideal for callbacks and avoiding errors with traditional function scoping.

 ### Classes:
-ES6 introduced classes to replace constructor functions and provide a cleaner syntax for defining object-oriented structures.
+ES6 introduced classes to replace constructor functions and provide a cleaner syntax for defining **object-oriented structures**.

 ```javascript
 // ES5